Even the Roma People Had a Car

 The "Independent" newspaper (Old Opera House) publisher, C. S. Musser, hoped for a better fair.
 No entertainment was in the last year's venue.
 He built new exhibit buildings, expanded the parking lot for all the Model T's, and booked acts.

-The gypsies came through again selling horses out at Finger Board Woods (fork in the road on Shepherd Grade Road).
+The Roma people came through again selling horses out at Finger Board Woods (fork in the road on Shepherd Grade Road).
 This time they had cars!

 The Scullys soon followed Mr. Van Meter, who was the first to buy a car in Shepherdstown.
 But now the town's more affluent families were seen driving jauntily about, kicking up spumes of dry dust, upsetting the Entler spinster ladies who liked to sit on the curb.
 Prices were coming down fast, and the third such cut that year meant you could get a Model T from the National Highway Garage (Sechrist's shopping center) for just $504.
 (The values of homes, cars, and medical prices were roughly one-thirtieth today's prices).

 People and things were hit, roads left unexpectedly.
 Instead of drivers' exam, folks used their wits.
 Seventy-three-year-old E. H. Reinhart drove his car and his horrified passengers off a hill road in Hancock, turning his Model T over and over, stopping it finally in a gully upright with alarmed cargo.
 Once they got the car up on the road again, they just drove home.

 Relax behind Mr. C. S. "First Gear" Wysong, who went to his home, "Sudley," on the Kearneysville Road.